 This project provides for the extension of Hillside Road by 5,300 lineal feet to Route 44.
 The project also provides for related utilities including gas, electrical, water, sewer and telecommunications to the new extension.
 The project will enhance access to the Storrs campus directly from Route 44 and provide sorely needed relief from traffic congestion on Route 195.
 Additionally, both the road and accompanying utilities will permit future development of this important area.
-The North Campus is envisioned as the primary area of expansion for the main campus, permitting new university buildings, residential capacity, and public/private partnerships such as incubator space including the Innovation Partnership Building which is the first building of the UConn Technology Park and other initiatives.
+The North Campus is envisioned as the primary area of expansion for the main campus, permitting new University buildings, residential capacity, and public/private partnerships such as incubator space including the Innovation Partnership Building, which is the first building of the UConn Technology Park, and other initiatives.
 The Town of Mansfield is supportive of the road project.
-UCONN 2000 funds will be augmented by \$6.1 million in federal funds granted to the University for this project.
-This project is expected to move forward when the University has obtained the necessary environmental permits for the project.
+UCONN 2000 funds will be augmented by \$6.1 million in Federal funds granted to the University for this project.
+Recently a National Environmental Assessment was completed that will permit the project to move forward by allowing the University to apply for various regulatory permits from the Departments of Energy and Environmental Protection and Transportation.
+Design documents are underway.